EBISPOT/RDF-platform/documentation/contentNegation.md

 ---
 ## Content Negotiation
 #### Persistent URIs
 We provide persistent URIs for the resources described within our RDF datasets.
-This means that the URIs within our RDF downloads and SPARQL endpoints are intended to be stable, and guaranteed to resolve to a document describing the entity in question.
+This means that the URIs within our RDF downloads and SPARQL endpoint are intended to be stable, and guaranteed to resolve to a document describing the entity in question.

 Each dataset has its own namespace for its resource URIs, and the domain name that is used depends on the database: